TL;DR: The Quick Read

 Most eCommerce founders accept a dangerous industry myth.
 They believe it is a natural law of digital commerce that mobile conversion rates will always be lower than desktop rates.
 They blame distracted mobile shoppers, smaller screens, and shorter attention spans.
 But if you truly want to know exactly why your mobile CVR is half your desktop CVR, you must stop blaming the customer.
+Most brands don't even understand what Shopify CRO actually means at the engineering level.
+Before diagnosing mobile conversion gaps, read our complete guide on Shopify CRO.
+You should also know exactly what benchmark your mobile CVR should be hitting for your specific niche, covered in detail in the Shopify conversion rate benchmarks guide.
 The hidden reality driving this metric is not human behavior.
 It is your technical infrastructure.

 The Mobile Hardware Illusion